AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 it and thus there is a Cartesian coordinate system: metric form

-can be converted to the form ds 2 = S i (dx i )2 of
+can be converted to the form ds2 = Si (dxi)2 of the "Pythagorean

-which the metric form can be converted to the form ds 2
+space in which the metric form can be converted to the form ds2

-coefficients k i can take values either +1 or -1.
+constant coefficients ki can take values either +1 or -1.

 The criterion of non-curvature of space is therefore the possibility of introducing a global Cartesian or pseudo-Cartesian coordinate system.
 If we have such a Cartesian coordinate system introduced in flat space, then a vector transferred in parallel from one point to another does not change its components.
-The curvilinear system, the components of the vector with parallel transfer varies but from the existence of the Cartesian coordinate system follows that, in a planar space parallel transmission not depend on the route along which takes place - changes of the components depend only on the starting and ending points.
+In a curvilinear system, the components of a vector change during parallel transfer, but from the existence of the Cartesian coordinate system follows that, in a planar space parallel transmission not depend on the path along which it takes place - changes of the components depend only on the starting and ending points.
 Thus, if we transfer vector along any closed curve, then after returning to the starting point, the components of the transferred and the initial vector will merge.
 Affine connections having this property are called integrable.
 It can be easily shown that (with symmetrical connection) the integrability of the affine connection is a necessary and sufficient condition for the space to be flat (non-curved).

 Fig.2.6.
 Parallel transmission in a curved space.